 From celebrities like Vinny from the Jersey Shore (@ketoguido) and Kourtney Kardashian endorsing the low-carb, high-fat diet to seeing keto-weight loss stories all over Instagram — BTW, #keto has more than 9.3 million Instagram posts — it’s no surprise that people were looking into the keto trend for themselves.

-While it seems like this diet sort of popped up this year, it actually has a deep-rooted history in the treatment of epilepsy.
+But what's wild is that this “sexy diet trend” has been around for almost a century, and was originally used to treat epilepsy.
 In the 1920s, doctors discovered that starvation forces the body to burn acid-forming fat for energy.
-And acid, aka "ketones," is actually beneficial for people with epilepsy, because it lowers brain electricity, which can prevent seizures from occurring, according to “the history of the ketogenic diet,” a report published in Epilepsia.
+And acid, aka "ketones," is actually beneficial for people with epilepsy, because it lowers brain electricity, which can prevent seizures from occurring.

-Obviously, this was a huge medical breakthrough, but doctors quickly realized that fasting is not a sustainable long-term solution, even if it does keep seizures at bay.
-They eventually figured out that a low-carb, high-fat diet could lead to the same results, and be just as effective for treating epilepsy, and just like that, the ketogenic diet was born, Refinery29 explains.
+This was a major medical breakthrough, but doctors quickly realized that fasting is not a sustainable long-term solution for anyone (people require food to live, after all).
+Luckily, they figured out that a low-carb, high-fat diet could lead to the same results, and be just as effective for treating epilepsy.
+Thus, the "ketogenic diet" was born.

-If that doesn’t prove to you the no-joke nature of this diet, then this probably will: 70 to 80-percent of your daily calories on a keto regimen will come from fat, and about five percent come from carbohydrates, which can be a huge change for most people consuming the Standard American Diet, per the Cleveland Clinic.
+This diet is no joke: 70 to 80-percent of your daily calories on a keto regimen are derived from fat, and about five percent come from carbohydrates, which can be a huge change for most people consuming the Standard American Diet, per the Cleveland Clinic.